richelbilderbeek/bevy_tdd_book/respond_to_keypress.md

-# Respond a keyboard
+# Respond to a key press

-This chapter shows how to respond to a keyboard.
+This chapter shows how to respond to a key press as done on a keyboard.

 The idea is to do something upon a key press.